knix008/LVGL/CameraApp/README.md

 # CameraApp - Real-time Face Detection

 A real-time face detection application using OpenCV and YOLOv8 with ONNX Runtime 1.16.3.
+Features GTK+ 3.x only implementation for stable GUI without version conflicts.

 ## Features